django/deps/accepted/0201-simplified-routing-syntax.rst

 ========

 This DEP aims to introduce a simpler and more readable routing syntax to Django.
-Additionally the new syntax would support type coercion of URL parameters.
+Additionally the new syntax supports type coercion of URL parameters.

-We would plan for this to become the new convention by default, but would do so in a backwards compatible manner, leaving the existing regex based syntax as an option.
+We plan for this to become the new convention by default, but in a backwards compatible manner, leaving the existing regex based syntax as an option.

 Motivation
 ==========

-Here's a section directly taken from Django's documentation on URL configuration...
+Here's a section directly taken from Django's documentation on URL
+configuration:

 .. code-block:: python